learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ```
 <img src="images/dist_2.png" width = 600>

 The Kolmogorov-Smirnov statistic is again the maximum absolute difference of the two observed distribution functions.
-From above image, and also by feeding above values in the given formula, we get **d = 0.6**.
+From the above image, and also by feeding above values in the given formula, we get **d = 0.6**.

 For two samples, the 95% critical value can be approximated by
 the formula: